 Best Rideshare Insurance for Extending Personal Coverage: American Family

-American Family offers the Rideshare Endorsement, an add-on that extends personal auto coverage to Period 1 for rideshare drivers.
-This endorsement provides the same coverages as a personal policy, including bodily injury and property damage liability, collision, comprehensive, medical payments and personal injury protection (PIP).
+American Family offers the Rideshare Endorsement, extending personal auto coverage to Period 1 for rideshare drivers.
+This endorsement provides identical coverages as your personal policy: bodily injury liability, property damage liability, collision, comprehensive, medical payments and personal injury protection.

-- What isn't covered: Periods 2 and 3
+What isn't covered: Periods 2 and 3, when the rideshare company's commercial insurance activates.

 - Extends personal auto coverage for when the rideshare app is active but no ride is accepted